kgrewee/roobie/docs/getting-started/themes.md

 ```

 ## Activate Theme
 Activate a theme by setting local storage and body HTML attribute.
 Replace `themeName` with the name of your theme.
+Roobie sets the default theme to `light` on load if the local storage variable is null, aka not set.
+If the local storage `theme` variable is not null, the body HTML attribute theme is set to its value on load.

 ```js
 localStorage.setItem('theme', themeName);
 document.body.setAttribute('theme', themeName);